 It also explains the 2011 findings by researchers at the Face Research Laboratory at the University of Aberdeen, Scotland.
 Subjects were asked to rate smiling and attractiveness.
 They found that both men and women were more attracted to images of people who made eye contact and smiled than those who did not (6).
 If you don’t believe me, see how many looks you get when you walk outside with that smile you're wearing right now.
 (You’re still smiling like I asked, right?)

 How Smiling Affects Those Around You

-My morning started a complete mess.
+My morning started as a complete mess.
 Anyone in my shoes would have been frowning by the time they hit that café.
-We can’t always control what happens to us, but I am 100% confident that gracing your face with a grin can seriously change your internal and external experience.
-Your smile is something that should be worn often, so make it a priority to surround yourself with people, places and things that brighten your day.
+We can’t always control what happens to us, but I am 100-percent confident that gracing your face with a grin can seriously change your internal and external experience.
+Your smile is something that should be worn often, so make it a priority to surround yourself with people, places, and things that brighten your day.
 Vow to be the positive, happy person in your group of friends.
-Watch funny movies often and be sure to look people in the eye and show them your pearly whites.
+Watch funny movies often, and be sure to look people in the eye and show them your pearly whites.
 The world is simply a better place when you smile.

 1. Primitive emotional contagion.
 Hatfield, Elaine; Cacioppo, John T.; Rapson, Richard L. Clark, Margaret S. (Ed), (1992).
 Emotion and social behavior.
 Review of personality and social psychology, Vol. 14., (pp. 151-177).
 Thousand Oaks, CA, US: Sage Publications, Inc, xi, 311 pp.